 4.Candella, High St Kensington, https://www.candellatearoom.com/ourmenu Visited: 2018 Best bits: really lovely home made produce, felt very English tea rooms style, cosy, comforting and great value.
 Cons: Cant think of any really, even though much less informal than the others here would still advise you to book ahead to avoid disappointment, as the tea room area is quite small with a limited number of tables.
 Overall summary: Really lovely!
 It was great for the birthday I had there, fantastic price and food and I’d recommend in an instant.

-5.The Savoy, https://www.thesavoylondon.com/experience/afternoon-tea-london/£75 per person.
-Visited: 2016 Best bits: Lovely staff, beautiful pastries and scones.
+5.The Savoy, https://www.thesavoylondon.com/experience/afternoon-tea-london Visited: 2016 Best bits: Lovely staff, beautiful pastries and scones.
 A very elegant foyer and I loved the art deco toilets!
 Cons: the main seating area felt a bit worn and dated when I visited 2016, more comfy than elegant, or a bit of luxury (the latter being what I was expecting) Overall summary: We had a very lovely time and the experience is all that matters, however I think £75, paid for at the time, is a little too steep for the atmosphere/décor and even though the cakes were lovely, for the food.

-And 6 more I’d recommend from my research and checking out reviews, for you to browse through and see why!
+And here are 5 more I’d recommend from my research and checking out reviews, for you to browse through and see why!
 Please double check prices, they were correct at time of writing.

 –The Connaught, £55 per adult, https://www.the-connaught.co.uk/restaurants-bars/afternoon-tea/